 "Capt.
 Pike is held prisoner and tested by aliens who have the power to project incredibly lifelike illusions."

-On this day in 2015, Thunderbirds Are Go aired "Unplugged."
+On this day in 2015 (in the U.S.), Thunderbirds Are Go aired "Unplugged."
 This served as the sixth episode of the program's first season, and here's the plot summary as detailed by TV.com:

 "An anti-technology group calling themselves The Luddites power up an electromagnetic pulse device underneath London, crippling everything that uses electricity.
 The result is a near catastrophe as the entire city shuts down.
 Virgil and Grandma Tracy must find and disable the device - with the help of Lady Penelope and Parker."